 Different ways to create humidity in your hermit crab habitat.

 Humidity levels maintained above 85% are not harmful to the hermit crab directly but can lead to an unsafe environment in the crabitat.
-Floods, excessive surface mold and mildew, slime mold and bacterial blooms are just of the unsafe conditions that can develop from maintaining excess humidity levels.
+Floods, excessive surface mold and mildew, slime mold and bacterial blooms are just a few of the unsafe conditions that can develop from maintaining excess humidity levels.
 In this circumstance, you may need to slightly vent to keep your humidity in the ideal range.

 1. Biology of the Land Crabs Warren W. Burggren and Brain R. McMahon